HEIC vs. JPEG.

 On the other hand, HEICs offer a much more efficient, modern compression method than the older JPEG format.
 HEICs break images into significantly smaller files without affecting quality.

 Most HEIC files will take up significantly less room than a JPEG on your computer, tablet or smartphone.
 Their innovative compression process means HEICs can use as little as half the space that a JPEG file would.
 This can ease the strain on your hard-drive while allowing you to store a much larger number of files.
-More streamlined storage is one of the reasons why Apple made the switch from HEIC to JPEG back in 2017.
+More streamlined storage is one of the reasons why Apple made the switch from JPEG to HEIC back in 2017.

 When it comes to both compression and image quality, HEIC files win out over JPEG.
 The HEIC format can actually enhance the quality of photos with transparency and a broader dynamic range capabilities.